 Host of WFMU’s Too Much Information, Benjamen Walker, took a walk with Chakrabarti down to Tompkins Square Park to talk about the past and present design of the space and how the layout has affected the public actions that have taken place there.
 Chakrabarti also relates this to the current protests in the Middle East.
 Twitter and Facebook may have had a significant role in organizing the protests, but if there is no place for everyone to gather, what possible change can result?

 Along with The Memory Palace and Radiolab, Too Much Information is a huge influence on 99% Invisible.
-Benjamen Walker is the main reason why I thought dealing with largely visual art forms was even possible on the radio.
+Benjamen Walker is the main reason why I thought dealing with largely visual art forms on the radio was even possible.
 Subscribe now.